svndco/deckpilot/OSC_CONFIGURATION.md

 ## Troubleshooting

-**Error: "EADDRINUSE"**
-- This means two Companion modules are trying to use the same port
-- Make sure each module instance has a **unique** OSC port
+**DeckPilot not sending OSC**
-- Check both the DeckPilot recorder settings AND the Companion module config
+- Check OSC is enabled in DeckPilot Settings
+- Verify OSC Host is `127.0.0.1` and Port is `8014`
+- Look for "Sending OSC:" messages in DeckPilot logs

-**OSC not received in Companion**
+**Variables not appearing in Companion**
-- Verify the port numbers match between DeckPilot and Companion
+- Verify DeckPilot Companion module is installed and enabled
+- Check module OSC Listener Port is set to `8014`
-- Check that the Companion module shows "Ok" status (green)
+- Ensure module connection shows green status
+- Trigger a take in DeckPilot to send initial OSC message
-- Look at the Companion log for incoming OSC messages
+- Check Companion logs for messages at `/deckpilot/{recorder_name}`

+**Wrong variable names**
+- Recorder names are automatically sanitized for variables
+- Hyphens, spaces, and special characters become underscores
+- "HYPER-41" → `HYPER_41_take`
+- "Camera 1" → `Camera_1_take`